-Until then, my experience of travelling had been limited to cheap-ass holidays in Europe, family trips to consistently English-speaking countries and nice little Airbnb city breaks.
+Until then, my experience of travelling had been limited to budget holidays in Europe, family trips to consistently English-speaking countries and nice little Airbnb city breaks.
 And that one time I stayed in a hostel in Dublin.
 Needless to say, this is going to be an interesting experience.

-I created this blog both as a public diary of my travels for my family and friends to know what I’m up to, and as a personal log of the weird and wonderful stuff I expect this trip to throw at me (and also, as a follow up to my previous blog, Adventures of a Frogsbif, which followed my first big adventure as I moved from France to London for university).
+I created this blog both as a public account of my travels for my family and friends to know what I’m up to, and as a personal diary of the weird and wonderful stuff I expect this trip to throw at me (and also, as a follow up to my previous blog, Adventures of a Frogsbif, which followed my first big adventure as I moved from France to London for university).

 What is a ‘frogsbif’?

 I am notoriously bad at giving things titles.
 When it came to naming my first blog, I couldn’t think of a damn thing.
 Then my friend Enora suggested using the word frogsbif, from the association of ‘frog’ – for what the Brits call the French – and ‘rosbif’ – for what the French call the Brits.
 Yes, that’s not how you spell the word in English, I know.
 But the French do actually use the word bifteck.
 Not kidding.